Benefits of a commercial React Native video player vs DIY with open source

 - React-native-video is the most common open source React Native video package.
 It’s available under an MIT open source license, and uses Exoplayer and AVplayer underneath for video playback.

-- THEOplayer React Native SDK consists of open source bridges for THEOplayer.
+- THEOplayer React Native video player consists of open source bridges for THEOplayer.
 The React Native “wrapper” is available for the THEOplayer HTML5/Tizen/webOS SDK, Android/Fire TV SDK and iOS/tvOS SDK.
 The bridges are built and maintained by THEO but, as the bridges are open source, customers can also contribute.

-Figure 1: THEOplayer React Native SDK is an NPM package that exposes the THEOplayerView component.
+Figure 1: THEOplayer React Native video player is an NPM package that exposes the THEOplayerView component.

 We have compared both approaches in terms of 1) device coverage, 2) features, 3) third-party integrations, 4) support, 5) cost, and 6) time-to-market.